spacer spacer spacer spacer spacer spacer spacer spacer

 • Compatibility with every C/C++ compiler;

-• Generated Resources are compatible with MFC, OWL, VWCL, SDK, etc..
+• Generated Resources are compatible with MFC, OWLNext, wxWidgets, SDK, etc..

 • No need for additional DLLs;

 It does not convert non-standard windows controls.
-For example all the Database controls cannot be translated with all their functionalities into Windows controls.
 It is still possible, anyway, to treat a specific control as another one: for example a THighlyEnhancedAndWonderfulRadioButtonWithFireWorks can be treated as a simple TRadioButton, but the HighlyEnhancedAndWonderfulFireWorks capabilities will be lost.
 A special configuration file is provided to perform and customize this conversion task.
 So, it is still possible to convert a TBDEdit into an EditBox, but in that case you’ll lose all the RAD DB facilities and you’ll have to write the code to implement the required DB queries, etc..
-It does not (yet) convert TPropertyPages.
-This functionality will be added in one of the next releases (before 2.0).
+It does not (yet) convert TPropertyPages and events (such as OnClick).
+This functionalities will be added in future releases.

 What are the supported controls?